Hello there! Let me introduce myself…

 I’ve always considered myself a creative person and have long been into crafting, but I never really saw myself as a science person.
 As fate would have it, my first school ended up being a STEM magnet school.
 The year I started, my school cut out art classes, which was extremely disappointing for me.
 I quickly began to see the need to create hands-on STEM learning experiences in our library.
 We needed activities that could also satisfy my students’ needs for creative expression.
 Then I discovered the Maker Movement and started reading everything I could get my hands-on about makerspace.
 Finally, in January 2014, the Stewart Makerspace as born.

-I’ve since worked to transform our library, both in redesigning the physical learning space and through a cultivation of a participatory learning environment and culture.
+I’ve since worked to transform both my libraries, both in redesigning the physical learning space and through a cultivation of a participatory learning environment and culture.
 I’ve shared about my work here on this blog and through writing and presenting all over the place.
 I love what I do and I’m passionate about helping other educators to bring creative, hands-on STEM learning experiences to their schools through makerspaces.

 I’m also the proud author of two books.
 Challenge-Based Learning in the School Library Makerspace is a book that I co-wrote with Colleen Graves and Aaron Graves.
 In this book, we dive deep into design challenges, design thinking, and more.
 We talk about creating a maker culture in your school, connecting with other makers in your community and connecting to the curriculum through makerspace projects.
 It’s available on Amazon and other online retailers now.